PrefectHQ/prefect/docs/guides/deployment/storage-guide.md

     We recommend using HTTPS with Repository, Project, or Workspace [Access Tokens](https://support.atlassian.com/bitbucket-cloud/docs/access-tokens/).

     You can create a Repository Access Token with Scopes->Repositories->Read.

+    Bitbucket requires you prepend the token string with `x-token-auth:` So the full string looks like `x-token-auth:abc_123_this_is_my_token`.

 === "GitLab"